rss logo

 Gateway Mode

-At this stage, with the current setup, remote clients can successfully reach the Debian WireGuard server.
-The next step is to enable gateway mode, which will allow clients to access the entire 192.168.0.0/24 network and communicate with other devices on the LAN.
+At this stage, remote clients can successfully reach the Debian WireGuard server.
+To allow them to access the full 192.168.0.0/24 internal network and communicate with other LAN devices, you now need to enable gateway mode.

 Enable IP Forwarding

-• Edit the /etc/sysctl.conf file to enable IP forwarding at boot time:
+• Edit the /etc/sysctl.conf file to enable IPv4 forwarding at boot:

 net.ipv4.ip_forward = 1

-• Apply the configuration changes using the following command:
+• Apply the change immediately with the following command:

 root@host:~# sysctl -p /etc/sysctl.conf

-• Verify that IP forwarding is currently enabled:
+• Verify that IP forwarding is now active:

 root@host:~# cat /proc/sys/net/ipv4/ip_forward